-The Shop Succulents Crassula Ovata, commonly known as a Jade plant, is our pick for a single plant option.
-The plant came with a beautiful purple and deep green floral-shaped leaf pattern.
-This plant blends into almost any home decor, in our opinion.
-It was also very healthy upon arrival at our door, well-packed with padding and not showing any signs of dehydration or stress.
+The Shop Succulents Crassula Ovata, with its beautiful purple and deep green floral-shaped leaf pattern, is our pick for a single plant option.
+The crassula ovata, commonly known as a jade plant, blends seamlessly into any type of home decor, in our opinion.
+This particular specimen was also very healthy upon arrival at our door, well-packed with padding and not showing any signs of dehydration or stress.
 When transplanting, we noticed that the plant had a well-established root system in its 3"x3" pot and was ready for a larger home.
-The Jade plant is also a low-maintenance option.
-While it prefers bright light and slightly moist soil and humidity, it can tolerate both low light and drought.
+Jade plants are also fairly low maintenance.
+While they prefer bright light, humidity, and slightly moist soil, they can tolerate both low light and drought.

 The Plants for Pets Succulent 5-Pack lands top points for its appearance and health upon receipt.
 We loved the selection included, consisting of five echeverias and one crassula.
 The crassula has rounder leaves, and the echeverias are a flat-leafed, rose-shaped variety.
 This pack featured some of the highest quality plants in our testing selection.
 Each plant arrived with a well-established root system in its 2" x 2" pot and was well packed using cotton-like stuffing and a correctly sized box so the plants would not be jostled or easily damaged during transit.
 The pack even includes one extra plant in the event that one does not survive the challenging journey of shipping live plants.
 The plants were adequately watered in their containers.
 The soil was completely dry when we opened the shipping box, but they did not show any signs of stress in their foliage.

-There were only a few downsides to this selection.
-The first is that, like most other plants of this variety, they are susceptible to overwatering.
-This is a common cause of plant death, and echeveria are more sensitive to overwatering than some other varieties.
+On the downside, like most other plants of this variety, these are susceptible to overwatering.
+This is a common cause of plant death, and echeveria is even more sensitive to overwatering than some other succulent varieties.
 Additionally, if you are looking for fast growers, this pack may not be your best choice.
-These small plants are great for a variety planting in a terrarium or countertop centerpiece, but don't expect them to quickly expand and take over a space.
+These small plants are great for a variety planting in a terrarium or countertop centerpiece but don't expect them to quickly expand and take over a space.
 Their slow-growing tendencies also make them easy to care for, and as long as you resist overwatering, the Plants for Pets 5-Pack is an attractive variety pack option to brighten up a room.

 The largest collection we tested, the Shop Succulents Collection of 12, showed a great variety and good quality for its price point.
 The collection arrived with various small cacti and other succulents.
-The extent of the variety in this pack leaves you with many options for small plantings or combination plantings.
-The small cacti were definitely the highlight of this pack, showing unique hair patterns perfect for small plantings.
-Over the course of the testing period, the cacti in this pack showed the most promise, establishing well in their new pots and even showing the development of new growth.
+The plethora of plants included in this pack leaves you with many options for small plantings or combination plantings.
+The small cacti were the highlight of this pack, showing unique hair patterns perfect for small plantings.
+Throughout the testing period, the cacti in this pack showed the most promise, establishing well in their new pots and even showing the development of new growth.

 With as many options as came in this collection, there was a range of quality.
 Out of 12 plants, two were wilted and dying, and several other plants showed signs of stress from lack of water when we received them.
 Additionally, though the plants were cushioned with cotton stuffing, there was still wiggle room in the box, and several of the plants had fallen out of their containers and were bruised from travel.
 The extent of root development also varied within this collection, as some of the smaller plants appeared as though they were recent cuttings that had not had time to develop a root system in their new 2" pot.
 Some of these plants did not survive transplanting.
 These criticisms aside, the sheer number of plants included in this pack, with mostly good quality and unique cacti, make it a good option for the buyer looking to purchase several plants in one go for their home.

 The Fat Plants String of Pearls is another high-quality single plant option.
 We love the look of the little pearls hanging on long tendrils.
-The unique appearance of this vining plant would match a hanging basket or windowsill planting very well.
-The plant came well established in a 3" diameter pot, already boasting 3-5" hanging tendrils filled with little pearl-like pods.
+This vining plant's unique appearance would look great in a hanging basket or windowsill planting.
+It came well established in a 3" diameter pot, already boasting 3-5" hanging tendrils filled with little pearl-like pods.
 The packaging was thorough, padded with cotton in an appropriately-sized box, offering ample protection for the delicate vines.
 This is also the plant we saw the most growth in over the testing period.
 Just two weeks after repotting, we noted signs of new growth at the ends of several of the tendrils, in line with this variety's reputation as a fast grower.

-The Fat Plants String of Pearls does have fairly specific light requirements.
+It should be noted that the Fat Plants String of Pearls has fairly specific light requirements.
 As this plant is native to arid regions of Africa, it requires several hours of bright direct sunlight per day, along with several more hours of indirect light, so you must have a bright south or west-facing location to keep it happy.
 This plant is also extremely susceptible to root rot, so if you are prone to drowning your plants, you may want to select a more water-loving option.
 Another aspect to note is that this plant is poisonous if ingested, an important factor to consider if you have pets or children that may eat the pearls as they drop from the plant.
 Overall, if you are looking for a unique, fast-growing vining plant, this healthy Fat Plants String of Pearls might just be your pick.

 The unique and lacey appearance of many of these plants also appears to be their downfall.
 The level of protection in packaging was not sufficient to ensure that the thin plants did not get shuffled around — one plant had fallen out of its container completely.
 While the plants all had developed full root systems in their 2" pots, the thinnest plants were beginning to show signs of drying out, suggesting that they may be slightly less drought-resistant than some other options.
 This being said, these plants appear to be adjusting well to transplanting.
 The Valley Garden 5-Pack makes a great unique and delicate selection for a multi-pack purchase.